opendott-smartcities/II/D14_open-technology-workbooks/README.md

 Participants from three continents joined the calls and online interactions.
 As well as providing in-depth feedback and inspiration for the research, the lab was itself an exercise at community making that may be important in future stages of the project.

-## conferences and events

-The restrictions to mobility imposed by the COVID-19 pandemic were a double-edged sword.
-For one, I could not travel to participate on conferences and festivals in person.
-On the other hand, I was able to attend events in different parts of the world, sometimes simultaneously.

-Even though it can be said that the quality of human connections is more superficial in such a context, it may allow for interesting networking opportunities.

-## secondment

-Even if I had to adapt my expectations for the research period in Berlin in the absence of the Mozilla office, being in Berlin was a good opportunity to engage with initiatives both at local as well as EU level.
-I have engaged with ongoing network activities, organisations and public events in themes relevant to the research such as zero waste, circular economy, smart cities, platform cooperativism and open technologies.

-On another front, the OpenDoTT Studio sessions provided a good way to re-engage with the other research fellows and compensate for the distance.
-I have co-hosted the first such meeting with a colleague and was glad with the results.

-My engagement with common practices of re-circulation of goods in Berlin gave rise to an auto-ethnographic strand of research that will likely be important in developing my thesis.

 ## cooperation, outreach and teaching

 During the course of the second year, I got occasionally involved with activities beyond the reach of my individual research.